viur-framework/viur-core/CONTRIBUTING.md

 `viur-core` uses the semantic versioning scheme.<br>
 Any `major.minor.bugfix` release is being published to [PyPI](https://pypi.org/project/viur-core).

-Furthermore, the following rules apply to hidden pre-releases which are also made to PyPI for open tests.
+Furthermore, the following rules apply to pre-releases which are also made available to PyPI for open tests.

-- Release candidates which are almost feature-complete is given a suffix named `-rcN`.
+- Release candidates which are almost feature-complete is given a suffix named `.rcN`.
-- Beta versions with incomplete features is given a suffix named `-betaN`.
+- Beta versions with incomplete features is given a suffix named `.betaN`.

 In both cases, `N` is a number counted upwards for every pre-release.